MENISCUS TEAR

 Can exercise rebuild knee cartilage? new study investigates

-Symptom relief Recruiting nowThis study tests whether progressive resistance exercises (like lifting weights) or aerobic exercises (like walking or cycling) better improve knee cartilage and function in people aged 35-55 with a degenerative meniscus tear.
-45 participants will be randomly assigned to one of t…
+Symptom relief Recruiting nowThis study tests whether progressive resistance exercises or aerobic exercises better improve knee cartilage and physical function in people aged 35-55 with degenerative meniscus tears.
+45 participants will be split into three groups: resistance training, aerobic training, or sta…

 Matched conditions: MENISCUS TEAR